14 Ways to Prevent Dementia - The Evidence-Based Changes to Make Today

 10. Diabetes

-Focus on preventing diabetes.
+Focus on preventing diabetes because we now that most people can prevent it.
 Though this report states that you should aim to screen for this disease, I have my patients prevent it first, screen second, and treat it, third.

 11. Hypertension